2:1 (or international equivalent) in any discipline.

 Months of entry

-Demand for various forms of expertise on human rights, citizenship and identities is rapidly expanding as governments, international agencies, Non-Governmental Organisations (NGOs) and private sector organisations become increasingly sensitive to and interested in questions about rights and identities.
+Demand for various forms of expertise on human rights, citizenship and identities is rapidly expanding as governments, international agencies, non-governmental and private sector organisations become increasingly sensitive to, and interested in questions about rights and identities.

-In the current global context ‘national’ versions of citizenship have reached crisis point.
+In the current global context, national versions of citizenship have reached crisis point.
 Yet what does it mean to think of yourself as a global citizen?
-This course aims to find out by investigating critical global questions such as war, migration, climate change, the credit crunch, the rise of nationalism, the impact of global media, sex tourism, modern slavery, the transformation of gender and sexuality and of course contemporary racism.
+This course investigates critical global issues such as war, migration, climate change, credit crunch, nationalism, global media, sex tourism, modern slavery, gender and sexuality, and contemporary racism.

 Information for international students

 IELTS: 6.5 (no less than 6.0 in any element)